gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 ::: columns

 :::: column
-* The documentation is built using PyGObject.
+* The documentation is built using PyGObject
-* Only GNOME core libs.
+* Only GNOME core libs
-* Recently added docs for async methods.
+* Recently added docs for async methods
 * GTK 3 docs are still available on https://lazka.github.io/pgi-docs/
 ::::